 Tunnel Subsystem - to support tunnel setup for applications.

-These subsystems further contains components which are designed to function together and provide the required service.
+These subsystems further contain components which are designed to function together and provide the required service.
 Along with this, the ONOS functionality is further divided into seven tiers out of which major three are Application tier, Core (Control plane) tier and Network tier.
 All of these subsystems function on at least one of these major tiers and [24] provides the detailed functionality of these subsystems along these tiers.